Tuesday, 3 April 2007

-- With an electric mixer, whisk eggs and sugar & salt on HIGH speed for about 5 to 7mins, until the batter double in volume and is ribbon-like (the beater should leave a ribbon-like texture when the batter is lifted up).
+- With an electric mixer, whisk eggs and sugar & salt on HIGH speed for about 5 to 7mins, until the batter double in volume and is ribbon-like (the batter should leave a ribbon-like texture when the beater is lifted up).
 Turn to LOW speed and whisk for another 1 to 2 mins.
 Whisking at low speed helps to stabilise the air bubbles in the batter.

 - Add sifted cake flour into the batter.
 With a spatula, gently fold in the flour until well blended.

 - With a spatula, mix about 1/3 of the batter with the salad oil in a separate bowl.
 Fold in this mixture into the remaining batter.
 This method will help to ensure the oil will be fully blended and at the same time will not deflate the batter.

 - Add in fresh milk and fold in gently with spatula.

 - Pour the batter into the pan and bake for 35 mins, or until a skewer inserted in the centre comes out clean.
 Unmold and cool completely.